KeltonMVP/rules/docs/factions/peaceful/school-instructors.en.md

 ## 5. Clients

-<span style="color:var(--pink);">5.1</span> When taking a client for licenses, you are obligated to announce on the faction chat in the following manner:
+<span style="color:var(--pink);">5.1</span> Rank 1-4 members when taking a client for licenses are obligated to announce on the faction chat in the following manner:

 - Nume (ID) with me for x licenses / all licenses (where x is the name of the license).